dotrihoang2012/Gapps-Kapps-For-KaiOS/README.md

 - Package can be `gapps_signed.zip` or `kapps_signed.zip`

-**If your device in the normal mode, please go to [Bananahackers Website](https://sites.google.com/view/bananahackers) for more information adout rooting device.**
+**If your device in the normal mode, please go to [Bananahackers Website](https://sites.google.com/view/bananahackers) for more information about rooting device.**

 ---